Upcoming events

 Greater Ocala community, consider becoming a SPONSOR

-OTA has a vested interest in Juniors, offering scholarships to deserving young players;
+OTA has a vested interest in Juniors, offering scholarships to deserving young players,

 OTA members also sponsor Adult Beginners by volunteering as ‘Tennis Ambassadors’